Steps to Enroll

 - ASU-Beebe does not allow secondary school students to enroll in remedial/developmental education courses in English or reading for concurrent credit.
 High school senior students may enroll in Review for College Algebra (MATH0112) when the course is taken in conjunction with a linked section of College Algebra (MATH1023) on one of the college campuses of ASU-Beebe .
 Seniors enrolling in College Algebra with Review for College Algebra must still meet the designated statewide minimum scores for concurrent students.
 Remedial/developmental education courses cannot be used to meet the high school or university core subject area/unit requirements in English or math.

 - A concurrently enrolled student will be classified as non-degree seeking and will not be eligible for federal financial aid.

 - The student must complete the ASU-Beebe Concurrent Enrollment Policy/Parent Consent Form for each semester/term of enrollment.

-- Students are responsible for the payment of their tuition and fees for concurrent courses, and for the purchasing of the textbook (unless texts are supplied by the high school).
+- Students are responsible for the payment of their tuition for concurrent courses, and for the purchasing of the textbook (unless textbooks are supplied by the high school).

 Frequently Asked Questions

 Information related to a student's concurrent enrollment may be released to the parent/guardian who has signed their students enrollment form and provided their contact information.

 ASU-Beebe does not allow secondary school students to enroll in remedial/developmental education courses in English or reading for concurrent credit.
 Secondary school senior students may enroll in Review for College Algebra (MATH0112) when the course is taken in conjunction with a linked section of College Algebra (MATH1023) on one of the college campuses of ASU-Beebe .
 Secondary senior students enrolling in College Algebra with Review for College Algebra must still meet the designated statewide minimum scores for concurrent students.